DarkBlue-Ice/DarkBlue-Ice-for-firefox/README.md

 ## DarkBlue Ice
 ![a](https://addons.cdn.mozilla.net/user-media/version-previews/full/3855/3855353.svg?modified=1625847113)
-### A Beautiful theme for firefox with Dark blue and ice colors distributed in a harmonic way, which further enhances your browsing experience.
+### A Beautiful theme for firefox with dark blue and ice colors distributed in a harmonic way, which further enhances your browsing experience.

 ---